-A stakeholder in a process are individuals, groups or other organisations who are directly involved (those carrying out of the process), those who provide the inputs and those who are affected or can affect the outcome of the process either negatively or positively.
+Process stakeholders are the individuals, groups or other organisations who are either carrying out the process, have an impact on how well the process performs or are affected by the outcome of the process either negatively or positively.

 Stakeholders may be categorised based on how directly involved or affected they are by the process:

-Primary stakeholders – they are the individuals or groups that either directly benefits or are negatively impacted by the process.
+- Primary stakeholders are the individuals or groups that either directly benefit or are negatively impacted by the process.
 You want to keep these in the forefront of your mind when carrying out any new activities, as their feedback is essential for successful outcomes.

-Secondary stakeholders – they are those that are indirectly affected by the implementation of the process.
+- Secondary stakeholders are those that are indirectly affected by the implementation of the process.
 They are support functions such as admin, finance and legal.
-Secondary stakeholders may also involve those whose profession, jobs, or business might be affected as a result of the project.
+Secondary stakeholders may also involve those whose professions, jobs, or businesses may be affected as a result of the project.

-Key stakeholders– they are the individuals or groups who are important figures in the organisation or institution involved in the project or have such a significant influence in the planning, execution, or outcome of the process.
+- Key stakeholders– they are the individuals or groups who are important figures in the organisation or institution involved in the project or have a significant influence on the planning, execution, or outcome of the process.
 They have the power to prevent the project from succeeding.